-Realme recently announced their latest Realme 4K SLED TV which will be releasing on 7th October.
+Realme recently announced their latest Realme 4K SLED TV which was released on 7th October 2020.
 The TV has caught the attention of reviewers and customers with the term, ‘World’s First Smart LED TV’.
 SLED is certainly something that wasn’t heard of before.
 What is it?

 - SLED stands for Superluminescent diode.
 It is the best of both worlds High Brightness of Laser Diodes and light-emitting diodes (LED).

 - SLED doesn’t use blue light but uses RGB diodes as the backlight.
 So, lower blue-light emission.

 - SLED is an improved version of LED TV.
 Essentially, it is pushing the LED technology to its limit.